 Obviously the main use I am interested in is for hiking and I am predominantly a day hiker and they’re thumbs up on that score!
 However these will work great for backpacking and the optional powder baskets should mean that they will work well for snow shoeing too but that isn’t something I do a lot of.

-As of the date of this post, from about 120+ reviews, 94% gave the The Black Diamond Trail Ergo Cork Trekking Poles 3 stars (out of 5) or more, 91% 4 stars or more and 75% gave 5 stars so some decent scores overall.
+As of the date of this post, from about 120+ reviews across multiple sites, 94% gave the The Black Diamond Trail Ergo Cork Trekking Poles 3 stars (out of 5) or more, 91% 4 stars or more and 75% gave 5 stars so some decent scores overall.

 In conclusion, the Black Diamond Trail Ergo Cork Trekking Poles are the poles I have decided to go with.
 I’ve listed all the main reasons why that is the case above but I’ll do a quick recap before closing this review out.